Immigration & Visas, Mexico Essentials

 Certification of foreign-issued documents for use in Mexico, or to submit to Mexican consulates

-Before the Mexican authorities will receive certain types of foreign-issued legal documents for processing, it’s necessary to get these Apostilled.
+Before the Mexican authorities will receive certain types of foreign-issued legal documents for processing, it’s necessary to get these “Apostilled.”

 Each country has its own procedures for doing this and you should search online for more information, e.g. “apostille of documents in [country] or [state]” to ensure that your documents are properly apostilled for use by the Mexican authorities.

-Apostille Convention
+The international Apostille Convention

-The Apostille Convention, as it’s known, is an international treaty which many (but not all) countries are signatory to.
+The Apostille Convention, as it’s known, is an international treaty that many (but not all) countries are signatory to.
 The convention sets out a procedure through which a document issued in one of the signatory countries can be certified for legal purposes in all the other signatory countries.

-If you have Canadian documents to certify, note that Canada is not signatory to the convention, and thus the procedures do not apply there.
+Until then, the Apostille convention procedures do not apply to documents from there.
 Canada has instead a document authentication procedure for legal documents.

 If you are applying for residency in Mexico, Canadian documents that need to be apostilled for use in Mexico (or a third country) will need to be authenticated by the Canadian government and then sent to a Mexican consulate in Canada to be legalized for use in Mexico.